Get

 Dogs can shake when they’re feeling queasy.
 Nausea is often accompanied by other signs, including restlessness, panting, drooling, gulping air, and retching.

-Shih Tzus can become nauseous for a number of reasons, though the most common include eating something they shouldn’t have, parasites, viral infections, and stress.
+Shih Tzus can become nauseous for a number of reasons, though the most common include eating something they shouldn’t have, poisoning, and gastroenteritis.

 • How to Help Nauseous Shih Tzus

-If your pup appears to be nauseous but doesn’t exhibit any other signs, you may be able to get away with monitoring the situation from home.
-If they resume their regular activities after a few hours, it’s likely the problem has resolved itself.
+If your pup appears to be mildly nauseous but doesn’t exhibit any other signs, you may be able to get away with monitoring the situation from home.
+If they return to normal after a couple of hours, it’s likely the problem has resolved itself.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!